30-Day notice of information collection under review: Proposed collection; National Inmate Survey.

 (1) Type of Information Collection: New data collection.

-(2) Title of the Form/Collection: Former Prisoner Survey.
+(2) Title of the Form/Collection: National Inmate Survey.

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: FPS (Survey Questionnaire), FPS-1 (Records Form), FPS-2 (Roster Verification Form), and FPS-C (Consent to Participate in Research).
-The Bureau of Justice Statistics, Office of Justice Programs, Department of Justice, is the sponsor for the collection.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form numbers not available at this time.
+The Bureau of Justice Statistics, Office of Justice Programs, Department of Justice is the sponsor for the collection.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-Other: State, Local, or Tribal Government.
-The work under this clearance will be used to develop surveys to produce national estimates for the incidence and prevalence of sexual assault within correctional facilities as required under the Prison Rape Elimination Act of 2003 (Pub.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: State, Local, or Tribal Government.
+Other: Federal Government, Business or other for-profit, Not-for-profit institutions.
+The work under this clearance will be used to develop surveys to produce estimates for the incidence and prevalence of sexual assault within correctional Start Printed Page 70537facilities as required under the Prison Rape Elimination Act of 2003 (Pub.
 L. 108-79).